bellaBoecking/rf-crop-yield-ml/README.md

 Model performance is intentionally contextualized:
 - Strong average performance does not imply universal predictability
 - Diagnostic signals explain where the model can and cannot be trusted
-- The model provides strong holdout performance in the majority of runs, but performance degrades when high-variance neighborhoods are unevenly distributed across folds, occasionally resulting in poor validation scores
+- The model provides strong validation performance in the majority of runs, but performance degrades when high-variance neighborhoods are unevenly distributed across folds, occasionally resulting in poor validation scores

 ## Limitations and Future Work
 - State-level matching is a coarse spatial proxy